githussein/wafar-coupons/README.md

 # Wafar Coupons

-A Flutter application that shows discount coupons and latest offers for online stores.
+A Flutter application that shows discount coupons and latest offers for shoping online.

 ## Features